 I sometimes get bumps after waxing.
 Is there anything I can do to prevent this?

 Yes, using a scrub on the part of the body that is getting waxed helps immensely.
 Avoiding saunas, hot steamy showers and tanning for a few days afterwards helps as well.
-But the most important thing is to use a treatment 1-2 times a day for a week after waxing.
+But the best thing is to use a exfoliate (body scrub) treatment 1-2 times a day for a week after waxing.
 The exfoliation will also cut down the chance of ingrown hairs forming.

 Can I tan before or after waxing?